cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 - greet what is as what is, nothing more, nothing less
 - stay open

-## Quote to nimble
+## Quotes to nimble
 > ‘Your act was unwise,’ I exclaimed ‘as you see by the outcome.’
 He solemnly eyed me.
 ‘When choosing the course of my action,’ said he,
 ‘I had not the outcome to guide me.’
 - Ambrose Bierce

 > If you understand what you're doing, you're not learning anything.
 - Einstein

-> Let questions guide your journey, free of motif and resting on an answer
+> Let questions guide your journey, free of motif or resting on an answer

 <!--
 - continuously bring stochasity to the current model of world as I believe and,